Xinxinatg/DM-Count/README.md

 ## Getting Started
 1. Dataset download

-+ Preprocessed VisDrone dataset can be downloaded [here](https://drive.google.com/file/d/1WbQnL8l8ZjGkzBonvu8vCp1JhdQOILma/view?usp=sharing)
++ Preprocessed VisDrone dataset can be downloaded [here](https://drive.google.com/file/d/1WbQnL8l8ZjGkzBonvu8vCp1JhdQOILma/view?usp=sharing).
+Remove the "images" and "ground-truth" folder first.
+Before training the fine crowd counter, rename the folder "cropped-images" and "cropped-ground truth" to "images" and "ground-truth" respectively.
+Before training the coarse crowd counter, rename the folder "downsampled-cropped-images" and "downsampled-cropped-ground truth" to "images" and "ground-truth" respectively.

 2. Data preprocess